Pale-headed rosella

 The pale-headed rosella (Platycercus adscitus), is a broad-tailed parrot of the genus Platycercus native to northeastern Australia.
 It is a moderate-size parrot with a pale yellow head, predominantly white cheeks, scalloped black and gold back and pale blue underparts.
 Two subspecies are recognised, although some authorities consider it to be conspecific with the eastern rosella of southeastern Australia.

 Found in open woodland, it feeds on seeds and fruit.
 As with other rosellas, the pale-headed rosella nests in hollows of large trees.
-Even found to have a nest in a tree hollow 50 cm under ground rather than above ground.
 It readily adapts to aviculture and is sold as a cagebird.